-Barzani to step aside as Iraqi Kurdish president
+Barzani to step down as Iraqi Kurdish president

 "I refuse to continue as president of Kurdistan region after November 1," Barzani's letter said.
 "I will remain as Peshmerga among my brave and patriotic people of Kurdistan, I will continue working toward our nation rights and protect our achievements."

-The letter was read in front of the Kurdish parliament in Irbil and posted on the official Kurdistan region presidency website.
+The letter was read in front of the Kurdish Parliament in Irbil and posted on the official Kurdistan region presidency website.

+Dozens of angry demonstrators stormed the Kurdish Parliament building later, demanding an apology from a Kurdish lawmaker who made a comment against Barzani and Peshmerga forces in a press conference, according to Kurdish lawmaker Siror Abdullah and an official with the media office of the Kurdish parliament, Haval Mohammed.

+The protesters spent several minutes inside the building before security forces chased them out.

 A turbulent exit